Frequently Asked Questions

 Each student is assigned a faculty advisor to assist with program planning and course selection.
 First-year students will be assigned their advisor and may remain with that advisor until they are ready to transfer to an advisor from the major department.
 Once a student has declared a major, his or her advisor will be the chair of the department or someone designated by the chair.

-A student may declare a major in any field of concentration offered by the College after completing sixteen credits (or the equivalent of one full-time semester).
+A student may declare a major offered by the College after completing sixteen credits (or the equivalent of one full-time semester).
 She or he must declare a major no later than the time she or he begins their fifth semester.

 Students receive a major/minor declaration letter from the Registrar’s Office after accumulating a certain number of credit hours.
 This letter reminds them that they must still declare.
 They should then meet with their current (first-year) advisor to discuss their options for declaring a major.
 Students may declare more than one major, or a major and a minor, by using the form above.